Fort Knox Middle High School upgrading football team wall locker, athletics weight room

 |0

-This work, Fort Knox Middle High School upgrading football team wall locker, athletics weight room [Image 2 of 2], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Fort Knox Middle High School upgrading football team wall locker, athletics weight room, by Eric Pilgrim, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Fort Knox Middle High School upgrading football team wall locker, athletics weight room

 LEAVE A COMMENT

-Note: Editor’s Note: G. Anthonie Riis contributed to this article.